ginpei/docker-rails-example/README.md

 $ docker-compose up
 ```

-This takes longer time for the first time.
+This takes longer time for the first time too.

 First, it builds an image from your `Dockerfile` for your project.
 This process includes `bundle install`.